pydicom/sendit/README.md

 ```

-For more details about the water daemon, you can look at [his docs](docs/watcher.md).
+A directory is considered "finished" and ready for processing when it does **not** have an entension that starts with "tmp".
+For more details about the watcher daemon, you can look at [his docs](docs/watcher.md).
+While many examples are provided, for this application we use the celery task `import_dicomdir` in [main/tasks.py](sendit/apps/main/tasks.py) to read in a finished dicom directory from the directory being watched, and this uses the class `DicomCelery` in the [event_processors](sendit/apps/watcher/event_processors.py) file.
+Other examples are provided, in the case that you want to change or extend the watcher daemon.

 ### 2. Database Models